Perception vs Reality: From Quantum Truth to “Real Life”

 StrongPosture® exercise protocols systematically focus attention with “MUST” vs “TRY” cueing to identify and strengthen the weakest point in an individual’s unique kinetic chain.

-StrongPosture® exercise protocols systematically work to correct sensori-motor errors by focusing attention on a single BAM element of posture (Balance, Alignment, Motion) and a single PostureZone® (Head, Torso, Pelvis, Lower Extremity) at a time, and then aligning subjective perception of body position with objective reality.
+StrongPosture® exercise protocols systematically work to correct sensori-motor errors with biofeedback by focusing attention on a single BAM element of posture (Balance, Alignment, Motion) and a single PostureZone® (Head, Torso, Pelvis, Lower Extremity) at a time, and then aligning subjective perception of body position with objective reality.
 Each exercise is performed perfectly to an individual’s ability, within their pain-free functional range.

 Compensations of other PostureZone components are minimized by strictly requiring exercises be performed while keeping input from other elements constant with exercises arranged in 3 tracks corresponding to the 3 Elements of Posture: